Unlike other pet photography, horses require quite a different approach when photographed.

 12. Use Burst Mode and Continuous Focus

 As much as the gear matters, how you use it matters more!
-Much like photographing any animal, there are certain settings that I’ve found work great.
+Much like photographing any animal, there are certain settings that I’ve found work great for equine photography.

 Switch the camera to burst mode and continuous focus.
-This works best for photographing horses.
+This works best for photographing horses in action.
 The burst setting is a must when animals get excited and start running or playing.

 Animals blink, turn their heads, and move around at the most inopportune moment.
 You can ensure you get the right shot by setting your camera to burst mode.
 This allows you to take several photographs in a row while pressing down on the shutter.

 Once you get the settings locked in, technique comes into play.
 Keep in mind that the goal is to keep the horse in a proper aesthetic perspective.
 Try photographing from the equine’s eye-level as much as possible.
 This aids in keeping the body looking proportionate.

 Viewers are more empathetic to images taken from the same perspective as the subject.

 As for the compositional aspect, horses always showcase an immense amount of movement.
 Although a photograph freezes the moment, the viewer can still imagine the next subject’s next step.

 Leave enough negative space in the direction you expect your subject to move.
 It will make it seem like it’s bouncing off of the photograph.
 If you crop the photograph in such a way that there is little negative space, the image will feel caged.